MoseleyBioinformaticsLab/MESSES/_sources/tagging.rst.txt

 The insertion functionality is easy to understand.
 You simply write whatever you want to add into the data and add **#insert** above it in the left most column and **#end** below it in the left most column.
-Everything in between **#insert** and **#end** is simply added as is into the data before it is parsed by the export tagging system.
+Everything in between **#insert** and **#end** is simply added as is into the data before it is parsed by the export tagging.
 A good use case for this is when you have a standard protocol that always needs to be added to some data.
-Instead of copying it in manually you can add it to an automation sheet/file and deliver it to extract so it can add it for you.
-The thing to be careful of is to make sure everything in the insert block is valid under the export tag system.
+Instead of copying it in manually, you can add it to an automation sheet/file and deliver it to the extract command so it can add it for you.
+The thing to be careful of is to make sure everything in the insert block is valid under the export tagging.
 It can be tricky to debug a tagging error here because extract won't be able to tell you that the issue is in the insert block.

 Example: